BishoySedra/Data_Security_Project/README.md

 - Advanced Encryption Standard (AES)

 These algorithms add to the complexity and security of the encryption methods implemented in Milestone 1.

+### Milestone 3: Implementation of RSA, Diffie-Hellman, RC4, ElGamal CryptoSystem "OPTIONAL" and MD5 "Possibly BONUS"

+In this milestone, the focus shifts to implementing more advanced encryption and cryptographic algorithms, including:
+- RSA (Rivest-Shamir-Adleman)
+- Diffie-Hellman key exchange
+- RC4 (Rivest Cipher 4)
+- ElGamal Cryptosystem

+The implementation of these algorithms further enhances the security and versatility of the encryption techniques employed in the project.
+Additionally, the implementation of MD5 hashing may be considered for bonus points, providing an extra layer of data integrity verification.